 The TWDB developed the scope of work and technical guidelines that adhere to the legislation for each RFPG to develop its Regional Flood Plan.
-The plan includes 10 required chapters plus the TWDB-required tables and maps.
-The TWDB-required tables and maps are included in various appendices of this plan.
+The plan includes 10 required chapters plus the TWDB-required tables and maps are included in various appendices of this plan.

-- Chapter 1 (Task 1) Planning Area Description Chapter 1 provides an overview of the region, including location, economics, agricultural information, social vulnerability, flood-prone areas, historical floods and associated damages, jurisdictions with flood-related authorities or responsibilities, existing infrastructure, and ongoing flood mitigation projects. - Chapter 2 (Tasks 2A and 2B) Flood Risk Analyses This plan focuses on the 1% and the 0.2% annual chance events (ACE) for existing and future conditions.
-Future conditions are based on 30 years from 2022. - Task 2A Existing Condition Flood Risk Analyses This task estimates existing condition flood risk based on information provided by local entities and the public, as well as regional, state, and federal data sources.
+• Chapter 1 (Task 1) Planning Area Description

+Chapter 1 provides an overview of the region, including location, economics, agricultural information, social vulnerability, flood-prone areas, historical floods and associated damages, jurisdictions with flood-related authorities or responsibilities, existing infrastructure, and ongoing flood mitigation projects.
+This chapter was amended in 2023 to include the amendment process.
+No changes to data, figures, or tables were made.

+• Chapter 2 (Tasks 2A and 2B) Flood Risk Analyses

+This plan focuses on the 1% and the 0.2% annual chance events (ACE) for existing and future conditions.
+Future conditions are based on 30 years from 2022.
+This chapter was not amended in the 2023 Amendment.

+Task 2A Existing Condition Flood Risk Analyses

+This task estimates existing condition flood risk based on information provided by local entities and the public, as well as regional, state, and federal data sources.
 The best available existing condition flood risk data is stitched together to create a floodplain quilt.
-Data gaps are identified, as is the region's vulnerability. - Task 2B Future Condition Flood Risk Analyses Task 2B assess potential future flood risk considering two scenarios: a "no action" scenario in which development and population growth continue according to current trends and development incorporating floodplain regulations.
+Data gaps are identified, as is the region's vulnerability.

+\circ $\,$ Task 2B Future Condition Flood Risk Analyses $\,$

+Task 2B assesses potential future flood risk considering two scenarios: a "no action" scenario in which development and population growth continue according to current trends and development incorporating floodplain regulations.
 Future flood risk condition considers multiple potential impacts on flood risk, such as land use, population growth, sea level change, land subsidence, and sedimentation.
-The RFPG developed an approach to estimate a range of potential future flood risk conditions using a hierarchy of available data sources that the TWDB approved. - Chapter 3 (Tasks 3A and 3B) Floodplain Management Practices and Flood Protection Goals Survey questions related to floodplain management practices within the region were included in the data collection effort in Summer 2021, which the RFPG considered in its recommendations in the goals presented in Chapter 3.
+The RFPG developed an approach to estimate a range of potential future flood risk conditions using a hierarchy of available data sources that the TWDB approved.